BDC Hamburger Icon

 • Write a business plan.
 Get your ideas on paper and plan your strategy.
 Identify your target audience and how you’ll market to them.
 What value do you provide in the industry?
 Don’t go into a new business venture blind.
 Set up a plan of attack for the best chance of success.

 • Meet with a business adviser.
-There are many ways to find business advisers, including meeting with small business development center counselors in your local area.
+There are many ways to find business advisers; such methods include meeting with small business development center counselors in your local area or getting paired with a free SCORE mentor.
 Talking to an adviser can give you guidance on how to start your business.
 Advisers are especially helpful if you don’t have a team of knowledgeable peers to bounce ideas off.

 One-person business ideas